Rezazu/final-project-GIGIH/README.md

 ## Help

 If you need help you might be able to find an answer on our [docs](https://docs.replit.com) page.
 Alternatively you can [ask in the community](https://replit.com/talk/ask).
 Feel free to report bugs [here](https://replit.com/bugs) and give us feedback [here](https://Replit/feedback).

+### Disclaimer
+I Only finishedd about 70% of the user story.
+I finished CRUD session on Food model, also with the price>0.01, description.length<150 validation.
+I Make the main page only showed the menu and you need to open modal to access the database.

+As for the orders, I'm still confused on how im gonna make orders table work with order_details.
+So all i did is finished orders table (with validation) which are not connected to order_details table.
+It made orders table unable to process total_price thus return it empty.